helgoboss/helgobox/doc/user-guide.md

   sense if it's exactly the reverse of the control transformation.
 Be aware: Here `x` is the desired source value (= output value) and `y` is the current target value (= input value), so you must assign the desired source value to `x`.
 Example: `x = y * 2`.
-ReaLearn's feedback processing order is like this (ReaLearn versions < 1.12.0 contained a bug that caused step 2 and 3 to be swapped):
+ReaLearn's feedback processing order is like this since version 2.0.0:
-  1. Apply reverse
+  1. Apply target interval.
-  2. Apply target interval
+  2. Apply reverse.
-  3. Apply transformation
+  3. Apply transformation.
-  4. Apply source interval
+  4. Apply source interval.

 The following elements are relevant for all kinds of sources.
 For rotary encoders they are relevant only in *feedback* direction, not in *control* direction.